blackchip-org/retro-cs/README.md

 The Retro-Computing Systems.

 Inspired by the Vintage Computer Club.
-This project is no longe being actively worked on but that could always change.
+This project is no longer being actively worked on but that could always change.
 Feel free to contact me for more information.